MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportinterlockedpushentryslist.md

 ### -param Result [out]

 A pointer to a list entry pointer.
 The value returned is a pointer to  the previous item that existed  at the front of the list.
-This pervious item remains in the list behind the item new item added from <i>SListEntry</i>.
+This previous item remains in the list behind the item new item added from <i>SListEntry</i>.
 If the list is empty, then <b>NULL</b> is returned in value pointed to by <i>Result</i>.

 ## -returns